 In an interview former CEO Clive Schlee laughs embarrassed being asked about this, when a friend of his, being surprised about this, mentions that this is the first time that Pret asks for customer data.
 The interviewer Mario Bauer, being perplexed about Pret’s new data collection, says to former CEO Clive Schlee, »It was the first time when I now went to your website to check your latest blog entry that I was asked for my mail address to register.
 It’s the first time that I felt Pret kind of tries to get customer data, because so far there was no loyalty program …«

-If you watch Clive Schlee’s facial expression and body language, when Mario Bauer starts mentioning that he “ felt Pret kind of tries to get customer data” Schlee looks embarrassed and “caught in the act” of now wanting customer data in any way Pret can get their hand of it.
+If you watch Clive Schlee’s facial expression and body language, when Mario Bauer starts mentioning that he “ felt Pret kind of tries to get customer data” Schlee looks embarrassed and “caught in the act” of now wanting customer data in any way Pret can get their hands on it.

 A recent complaint:

 And people can’t even delete their card details after unsubscribing!
-Pret needs a lesson in GDPR and a consumer watchdog to at Pret as they’re always trying the dodgy thing until caught!
+Pret needs a lesson in GDPR and a consumer watchdog to take a closer look at Pret as they’re always trying the dodgy thing until caught!

 I write about the reality behind Pret’s “happy” facade and collect staff reviews.
 This slideshow is just a small selection of a long list.
 There is a reason why Pret and its leadership have such poor scores on Glassdoor & Co.
 If a multi-billion pound/dollar company under private equity looks too good to be true, just take a closer look.